by Glenn W. for webBikeWorld.com

-The ear plug part of the speakers consists of the 3 silicone cones shown in the top photo above They have a nice shape and seem to be tapered enough to hold in my ear canals.
+The ear plug part of the speakers consists of the 3 silicone cones shown in the top photo above.
+They have a nice shape and seem to be tapered enough to hold in my ear canals.

 The only problem with these is that they are long, compared to the other ear plugs in this review

-The entire speaker/ear plug is 35 mm from tip to end, so they don't fit inside every full-face helmet and they can be difficult to keep in the ear when the helmet is being pulled on the head
+The entire speaker/ear plug is 35 mm from tip to end, so they don't fit inside every full-face helmet and they can be difficult to keep in the ear when the helmet is being pulled on the head.

 Also, they may stick out enough to interfere with the lining in some helmets, so they're best used with a helmet that has full ear pockets for speakers.

-The volume is limited to 91 dB to prevent hearing damage, but even 91 dB can be damaging, so be careful The problem is that the music has to be pretty loud with these to drown out the wind noise once you get going.
+The volume is limited to 91 dB to prevent hearing damage, but even 91 dB can be damaging, so be careful.
+The problem is that the music has to be pretty loud with these to drown out the wind noise once you get going.

-The plated connector plug fits an iPod (claimed; I don't own one) and most other standard MP3 players I've tried I can fit my tiny iRiver player in a top pocket in my shirt and run the cord up inside my jacket and it works fine
+The plated connector plug fits an iPod (claimed; I don't own one) and most other standard MP3 players I've tried.
+I can fit my tiny iRiver player in a top pocket in my shirt and run the cord up inside my jacket and it works fine

 I put the player in my shirt pocket inside the jacket because this way the player remains on me and doesn't interfere when I take the jacket off.

 When using them in the house, I can tell that the sound seems muddled and not as clear as many other earbud speakers of tried, including the cheap ones that come with the music players.

 That's rather disappointing, but on the flip side, once you get going on a motorcycle with all the surrounding noise, it's hard to tell the difference in quality.

-The controller works well, but it's a bit hard to feel the buttons when riding with gloves I usually place the MP3 player at a higher volume and then adjust the sound with the Blockade controller.
+The controller works well, but it's a bit hard to feel the buttons when riding with gloves.
+I usually place the MP3 player at a higher volume and then adjust the sound with the Blockade controller.

 I'm not sure how logical it is to use these and then raise the volume of the music to hear it over the wind noise, thereby increasing the overall noise volume anyway!

 Overall, between the build quality and performance, I'd say these are about the best motorcycle speakers I've found (which unfortunately isn't saying much).

 But, for listening to sounds while riding (keep it mellow!), and if they fit inside the helmet, the Blockade earbuds seem to work fairly well.

 If you put them on while your engine is warming up you will notice that a slight pull back on the ear buds will block the ear canal even better.

 Also, as your first responder mentioned the Koss Spark Plug ear buds, you can put the crushable foam Koss inserts on the Blockades and they mute the outside noise levels even more!

 Like suggested I turn up my iTouch full volume and same with the Blockage sound level I ride cross Florida all day with them with no earaches or problems Very nice product."

 They are comfortable (for ear plugs) and sound terrific if you have a good sound source that also has a decent power output level at the headphone jack.

-Sure, there is some wind noise, but if you have a quiet helmet and bike, you won’t hear anything short of a carís horn when the volume is reasonable high
+Sure, there is some wind noise, but if you have a quiet helmet and bike, you won’t hear anything short of a car horn when the volume is reasonable high

 The other problem is that they sound good, which on your favorite pieces of music can become too involving, meaning you become less aware of your riding environment.

-Pricey at $150, but hella-better then the cheap stuff, so if you like quality sound along with your riding...highly recommended, but not exactly safe."
+Pricey at $150. but hella-better then the cheap stuff, so if you like quality sound along with your riding...highly recommended, but not exactly safe."

 From "T.B."
 (7/09): "In regards to the user comments on the article pertaining to the use of IEMs (In Ear Monitors), earbuds, earphones or however you personally like to refer to them.

 From "M.J."
 (5/09): "Just read your evaluation on the ear buds, and thought I would write and tell you about the system I use

-There is also a portable charger, which I don't have The player and ear buds cost me about $100, but IS WELL WORTH IT !!
+There is also a portable charger, which I don't have.
+The player and ear buds cost me about $100, but is well worth it!